 Sweetener

-For a low-carb sweetener in the filling, I prefer to use a monk fruit/allulose blend because it dissolves really well and leaves zero aftertaste!
+For a low-carb sweetener in the filling, I prefer a monk fruit/allulose blend or pure allulose because it dissolves well and leaves zero aftertaste!
 However, any sweetener will work.

-💭Tip: If using an erythritol blend, it doesn't dissolve as well as other sweeteners so you should use the powdered variety.
+💭Tip: If using an erythritol blend, it doesn't dissolve like other sweeteners, so you should use the powdered variety.

-If you use a white variety of sugar, though, I found that you can just add 1 tsp. of molasses to give it a caramel-like, deep, rich flavor.
+If you use a white variety of sugar, you can add one teaspoon of molasses to give it a caramel-like, deep, rich flavor.

-If you’re worried about adding molasses to a Keto, low-carb recipe, keep in mind that molasses is considered a low glycemic sugar.
-One teaspoon only adds 5 carbs to the entire batch!
+If you’re worried about adding molasses to a Keto, low-carb recipe, remember that molasses is considered a low glycemic sugar.
+One teaspoon only adds five carbs to the entire batch!
 It’s also rich in vitamins and minerals such as iron, chromium, magnesium, calcium, vitamin b6, and more!

-For Paleo, use coconut palm sugar for the sweetener in both the filling and topping.
+For Paleo, use coconut palm sugar as the sweetener in filling and topping.

 Easy filling instructions